- Price: $1,395–$2,990

 Customer reviews

-The Saatva Classic has a 4.9 out of 5 star rating on Saatva’s website with 74 total reviews.
-Many reviewers report fewer aches and pains after sleeping on it and appreciate the white glover delivery.
+The Saatva Rx has a 4.9-star rating out of 5 with 74 total reviews on its website.
+Many reviewers report fewer aches and pains after sleeping on it and appreciate the white glove delivery.
 Although, some reviewers mentioned that the edge wasn’t as supportive as expected.

 DreamCloud Memory Foam: Best affordable mattress for older adults